 Gynuity has been at the forefront of global women’s health since 2003.See our Achievements

 This short film on the history of mifepristone policy in the U.S. investigates baseless FDA restrictions and claims that overstate the danger of the drug.
-It’s a great refresher on the many barriers to MA access and the burden this puts onto abortion-seekers and care providers.
-The video features Gynuity president Beverly Winikoff.View Video
+It is a great refresher on the many barriers to medical abortion access and the burden this puts onto abortion-seekers and care providers.
+The film features Gynuity president Beverly Winikoff.View Video